matomo-org/developer-documentation/docs/4.x/getting-started-part-1.md

 You're now ready to create your first plugin, but before we do that, let's add some test data for you to play with.

-In your browser, load Piwik and navigate to _Administration > Marketplace.
+In your browser, load Piwik and navigate to  _Platform > Marketplace_ on the Administration dashboard.
 Look for the "Visitor Generator" plugin and enable it.
-Then on the admin menu to the left, click on "Visitor Generator" (under "Development").
+Then on the admin menu to the left, click on _Development > Visitor Generator_.

 On this page you'll see a form where you can select a site and enter a number of days to generate data for: